TimMacy/ReadAloudSpeedster/README.md

 - **5.27.4**: adjustments for DOM changes and improvements
 - **5.27.1**: adjustments for DOM changes
 - **5.27**: new feature: "Transparent Header"
-- **5.26**: adjustments for the latest DOM changes; new feature: "Blur chats that don't include '⏿'"; removed "Hide 'Dictate' Button" as it's natively supported now
+- **5.26**: adjustments for the latest DOM changes; new feature: "Blur chats that don't include '⏿'"; removed "Hide 'Dictate' Button" as it is now natively supported
 - **5.25**: bug fixes and improvements
 - **5.24.2**: adjustments for DOM changes; "Darker Background for Header and Chatbox" now also keeps the gray backgrounds
 - **5.24**: added active state indicator for "Model Selector Buttons"; new feature: "Hide Model Selector Unless Hovered"
-- **5.23**: adjustments for DOM changes; removed "Send Message with Shift+Enter instead of Enter" as it's natively supported now
+- **5.23**: adjustments for DOM changes; removed "Send Message with Shift+Enter instead of Enter" as it is now natively supported
 - **5.22.1**: adjustments for DOM changes
 - **5.22**: adjustments for DOM changes
 - **5.21.1**: adjustments for DOM changes